 From an attacking perspective, the majority of the attacks are only leverageable once we have local admin rights on a system, for this purpose, sometimes leveraging Kerberoasting/ASREPRoasting or GPPassword attacks can get us the privileges required.
 It is worth noting that lateral movement is still possible without local admin but it depends on other misconfigurations in an environment.

 This post won't dive into how to get local admin, rather it will focus on leveraging the rights to perform lateral movement via

 However, as this post has grown arms and legs, I am going to do a separate post all about Kerberos & Over Pass, The Hash attacks to get you to domain admin, hoping to cover:

 - Constrained Delegation

 Improving Defense Overall

 To help gain visibility when PowerShell executes in an environment.
 PowerShell has gained a tremendous amount of popularity among attackers.
-Quite a few advanced persistent threat (APT) groups are using similar frameworks to hinder attribution.
-At least version 5 of PowerShell is required to enable the use of logging features.
+Quite a few advanced persistent threat (APT) groups use similar frameworks to hinder attribution.
+At least version 5 of PowerShell is required to enable logging features.
 Enabling this provides PowerShell module logging, script block logging (input/output of commands) and automatic suspicious script detection.
 It also de-obfuscates encoded PowerShell commands.